Acquired Hearing Loss Affects 15% of American Kids

 What are the risks of acquired hearing loss?

 In young children, hearing loss is considered a neurological emergency.
 It can lead to delayed language skills and put them at risk of academic and social problems.
 But exciting developments are taking place as researchers find that stem cells may have the ability to regenerate the injured parts of the inner ear.

 Studies performed on lab animals have been encouraging.
 In one study, mice with acquired hearing loss were given IV injections of human cord blood.
 The researchers found evidence that the hematopoietic stem cells (HSCs ) in the cord blood migrated through the bloodstream to the damaged areas of the inner ear and engrafted (were incorporated) into its tissues.1

-Encouraged by these studies, researchers at Children’s Memorial Hermann Hospital in Houston, Texas, has embarked on a Phase I on the use of cord blood stem cells in hearing-impaired children.
+Encouraged by these studies, researchers at Children’s Memorial Hermann Hospital in Houston, Texas have embarked on a Phase I trial on the use of cord blood stem cells in hearing-impaired children.
 In 2012, at age 2, Madeline Connor became the first child to be treated for hearing loss with her own cord blood, which her mother, Stephanie, had banked after birth.
 Stephanie had contracted a viral infection during pregnancy, and it passed to her unborn daughter.
 By the age of 1, Madeline was completely deaf in her right ear and had severe hearing loss in her left.